 Sawing Desert Ironwood

-Here we offer you a brief insight into the laborious production of our desert ironwood scales and blocks for knifemakers:
+Here we give you a small insight into the laborious production of our desert ironwood handles for knifemakers:

-After the blocks of this heavy, extremely hard and expensive wood have travelled halfway around the world, they are stored for about 3-6 months in a storage room with a controlled climate in order to slowly get used to the climatic conditions in Germany.
-Every sudden change of humidity and temperature could cause ugly cracks, the thinner and smaller the pieces are, the faster they acclimatize.
+After the blocks of this heavy, extremely hard and expensive wood have traveled halfway around the world, they are first stored for about 3-6 months in our storage room with controlled climate to slowly get used to the climatic conditions in Germany.
+Any sudden change in humidity and temperature could result in ugly cracks, the thinner and smaller the pieces are, the faster they acclimatize.

-If these strips are now cut to the length of 120 mm that is usual in our company, the finished result is on the machine table: a little pure alcohol sprayed on makes probably the most beautiful and expensive wood in the world shine in its full beauty!
+If these strips are now cut into the length of 120 mm, which is the standard length in our country, the finished result is on the machine table: a little sprayed on pure alcohol lets the probably most beautiful and most expensive wood in the world shine in its full beauty!

-You will find these pieces in our frequently changing category:
+You will find such pieces in our frequently changing category: